kyma-project/btp-manager/README.md

 ## Overview

-BTP Manager is an operator for [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator) based on the [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.
-It extends Kubernetes API by providing [BtpOperator](/config/crd/bases/operator.kyma-project.io_btpoperators.yaml) CRD which allows you to manage SAP BTP Service Operator resource through CR.
+BTP Manager is an operator for the [SAP BTP service operator](https://github.com/SAP/sap-btp-service-operator) based on the [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.
+It extends Kubernetes API by providing [BtpOperator CustomResourceDefinition](/config/crd/bases/operator.kyma-project.io_btpoperators.yaml) (CRD), which allows you to manage the SAP BTP service operator resource through custom resource (CR).

 ## Installation

-To enable the SAP BTP Operator module from the latest release, you must install BTP Manager and SAP BTP Service Operator.
+To enable the SAP BTP Operator module from the latest release, you must install BTP Manager and the SAP BTP service operator.

 ### Prerequisites